MoonLightOri/my-own-modded-DRG-difficulties/Interstellar/WIP Interstellar Features (b48).md

 - During a Dreadnought fight (OG Dreadnought, Hiveguard, normal Twins), a Bulk Detonator known as a "DreadHelper" with Base HP x0.85 will spawn in to allow the team to kill the Dreadnought faster.
 Only one DreadHelper can exist at a given time.
 - During a Caretaker fight, a Weak Bulk Detonator known as a "CaretakerHelper" with slower movement speed and Base HP x0.25 will spawn in to allow the team to speed up Caretaker fight.
 It has halved carve radius compare to Normal Bulk.
 Only one CaretakerHelper can exist at a given time.
 Its material is slightly changed to distinct from Bulks that spawn from Waves.
 - During Dreadnought or Caretaker fight, Normal Wave will spawn in periodically.
 For Dreadnought fight, the Interval is increased by 50, but the beginning of the fight will guarantee a Normal Wave spawn.
 - Every 60 seconds (Longer during certain pressure scenarios), either 14-20 Grunts with 1-4 White Spitters (Web Spitter but have no Web STE on attack), a Bundle or/with 2-3 Mactera Spawns, or 2-3 Mini-Bulks spawn.
 The chance they spawn is split into 67%/21%/12%.
 Mini-Bulks from this WaveController are not allowed to spawn on Escort, and disabled during Defensive objective and Drillevator.
+This wave spawner will be paused when a downed player is detected.
 - Every 90 seconds, a Trawler spawns.
 This wave controller is disabled in 1 player count lobby.
 Up to 0/2/4/5 trawlers can be available in the map.
 - Every 45 seconds (Longer during certain pressure scenarios), a mix of 2-4 weak Elite enemies will appear.
 The pool are: 1-2 Mactera Spawns, 1-3 Slashers, 1-2 Septic Spreaders, 1 Stingtail and 1-2 Ratters.
 Elite Stingtail is not allowed to spawn in 1p, otherwise they have a moderate cooldown timer after they spawned.
 Elite Septic is not allowed to spawn in 1p during Drillevator, otherwise in same scenario, they have a moderate cooldown timer after they spawned.
+This wave spawner will be paused when a downed player is detected.
 - Every 110 seconds (Higher during Escort Heartstone phase), a Penta-jaw will appear.

 # Miscellaneous: